-Across the hall, we have an Elders Room with medicines as well.
-We have beautiful Elders, traditional knowledge keepers, spiritual, faith based Elders who have agreed and wanted so passionately to come and to support the families and survivors and all of you.
-And, they will be in that space to be there, if you would like to sit, if you would like to talk, if you would just like to have some tea or a little bite to eat.
-So, please access that Elders Room just across the hall as well.
+6 Across the hall, we have an Elders Room with medicines as well.
+We have beautiful Elders, traditional 7 knowledge keepers, spiritual, faith based Elders who have 8 9 agreed and wanted so passionately to come and to support the families and survivors and all of you.
+And, they will 10 be in that space to be there, if you would like to sit, if 11 you would like to talk, if you would just like to have some 12 tea or a little bite to eat.
+So, please access that Elders 13 Room just across the hall as well.
+14

-If you look around the room, you will see many purple shirts.
+15 If you look around the room, you will see many purple shirts.
 Raise your hands.
-We have many wonderful supports that are here to support all of you and the families and survivors over the next five days.
-And, if you turn around, you'll see on the back of their shirt, it says quite clearly, "Health Support".
-So, please, if you feel you would like to sit with someone, if you have a question, if you have any information that you would like, please reach out to one of these individuals in the purple shirts.
+We have many 16 17 wonderful supports that are here to support all of you and 18 the families and survivors over the next five days.
+And, if you turn around, you'll see on the back of their shirt, 19 it says quite clearly, "Health Support".
+So, please, if 20 21 you feel you would like to sit with someone, if you have a question, if you have any information that you would like, 22 please reach out to one of these individuals in the purple 23 24 shirts.
 They would be happy to assist you in the needs that you have.
-We will also be reciprocating that and reaching out to you and checking in with you, just to make sure that you -- any needs that you may have, we're here to support that.
+We will also be reciprocating that and 25 reaching out to you and checking in with you, just to make sure that you -- any needs that you may have, we're here to support that.

-We also have a registered nurse onsite as well -- oh, there she is down at the back, Gillian.
-She will be at the main registration desk.
+We also have a registered nurse onsite as 4 well -- oh, there she is down at the back, Gillian.
+5 She 6 will be at the main registration desk.
 She's going to be setting up her nursing station there.
-The main registration desk is when you came off the elevator of this floor.
-She will be walking and circulating through both of these public hearing rooms as well, but please, if you have something or an urgent matter, please let the purple shirts know, go to her directly or come to myself.
+The main 7 registration desk is when you came off the elevator of this 8 9 floor.
+She will be walking and circulating through both of these public hearing rooms as well, but please, if you have 10 something or an urgent matter, please let the purple shirts 11 12 know, go to her directly or come to myself.

 Just a couple of things about meals.
-So, all of the snacks, morning and afternoon snacks, will be in this room, as well as lunch.
-So, if you look in the back, the lunch will be set up here for those of you that are coming to witness the testimony that will be happening today.
+13 So, all of the snacks, morning and afternoon snacks, will be in 14 15 this room, as well as lunch.
+So, if you look in the back, the lunch will be set up here for those of you that are 16 17 coming to witness the testimony that will be happening 18 today.
 The families and their supports, your meals will be in the Family Room that's located as well for you; okay?
-If you have any questions, again, don't hesitate to reach out to one of the wonderful staff of the Inquiry, they have the green staff lanyard, or one of the health supports.
+19 If you have any questions, again, don't hesitate to reach 20 21 out to one of the wonderful staff of the Inquiry, they have the green staff lanyard, or one of the health supports.
+22 this morning.
+That is sacred healing water as well.
+Please help yourself to that water and we will be distributing that water to you as well.
+So, also, that water, that cleansing that we spoke about those tears, that water is that medicine for us as well.
+So, thank you, Thelma, for that beautiful reminder.